MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/understand-lead-distributions-assignment-rules.md

 Now, to understand this better, consider the following series of events and assume that Sellers 1, 2, and 3 are all possible owners for the incoming leads.

-- **Event 1**: Two new leads that match the rule come into the system.<!--note from editor: Edit okay?
-This was a bit of a misplaced modifier.-->
+- **Event 1**: Two new leads that match the rule come into the system.

     Both leads are assigned to Seller 3, and the table looks like the following.